mgmuscari/agenty/README.md

 A Pythonic framework for building AI agents and LLM pipelines, powered by [pydantic-ai](https://github.com/pydantic/pydantic-ai).
 The framework emphasizes simplicity and maintainability without sacrificing power, making it an ideal choice for both rapid prototyping.

+> [!Caution]
-> ⚠️ **Pre-alpha Status**: Agenty is under active development.
+> **Initial Development**: Agenty is under active development.
 Expect frequent breaking changes until we reach a stable release.

 Agenty provides a clean, type-safe interface for creating:
 - Conversational AI agents with structured inputs and outputs